vippsas/vipps-design-guidelines/checkout-button.md

 ## Integrations

-Read more about integrating with Vipps Checkout Direct [here](vipps-checkout-api.md#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you).
+Read more about integrating with *Checkout Direct* in the [Checkout API guide](https://developer.vippsmobilepay.com/docs/APIs/checkout-api/vipps-checkout-api/#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you).

 ### Example integration